ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 Sourcing the model from lots and lots of events takes time but this is also resolved by making use of snapshots.

 The Axon Framework is open source (Apache 2 license) and supports concepts like DDD (Domain-Driven Design), CQRS (Command and Query Responsibility Segregation) and EDA (Event Driven Architecture).
-The framework helps you focusing on the business functionality as it takes care of the plumbing for you.
+The framework helps you to focus on the business functionality as it takes care of the plumbing for you.

 The majority of the time was spent with live coding.
 Steven created a Spring Boot app with Kotlin.